 What are enzymes?

 Digestive enzymes, such as amylase, protease and lipase break down foods into smaller components that are more easily absorbed.
-We secrete these different enzymes throughout the digestive tract beginning in the mouth.
-Starches and fats break down as they are chewed and mixed with saliva containing starch-digesting amylase (ptyalin) and lingual lipase.
-Once this mouthful is swallowed, it travels to the stomach where the protease pepsin begins to break down protein into smaller peptides and amino acids.
-This mixture (chyme) is transferred into the first part of the small intestine (duodenum).
-A number of proteases (trypsinogen and chymotrypsinogen, for example) are released with pancreatic lipase and amylase from the pancreas in their inactive (zymogenic) forms into the small intestine where they are activated and continue digestion to the point that many of the nutrients can be absorbed.
+Enzymes are secreted throughout the digestive tract.
+Beginning in the mouth, starches and fats break down as they are chewed and mixed with saliva, which contains amylase (ptyalin) and lingual lipase.
+Once swallowed, it travels to the stomach where protease pepsin begins to break down protein into smaller peptides and amino acids.
+This mixture is transferred to the first part of the small intestine.
+A number of proteases (trypsinogen and chymotrypsinogen, for example) are released with pancreatic lipase and amylase from the pancreas in their inactive forms into the small intestine where they are activated.

-Systemic enzymes help other processes in the body and control swelling, reduce fibrin (a blood-clotting factor) levels, control how we react to allergens, thin mucus, promote cardiovascular and joint health, and more.
-Systemic enzymes have been used in conventional and alternative medical protocols, and it has been suggested that enzyme supplementation is probably beneficial for most people.
+Systemic enzymes help other processes in the body and control swelling, reduce fibrin (a blood-clotting factor) levels, thin mucus, support cardiovascular and joint health, and more.
+Systemic enzymes have been used in many types of therapy and it has been suggested that enzyme supplementation is probably beneficial for most people.